Optimizing EV Charging Stations with Data Analytics

 An effective predictive maintenance solution in manufacturing requires clear and properly labeled data for at least a few years.
 The ambiguous data for many of the parameters is not the best for building correct assumptions.
 It is quite common for companies to collect historical data, but to build an effective machine learning data analysis solution the collection process should be adjusted appropriately.
 Our partners had challenges similar to any company that steps on the path of introducing a solution like this.

-We advised our partners to update a data-collection pipeline to get all necessary information from the OCPP communication protocol.
+We advised our partner to update a data-collection pipeline to get all necessary information from the OCPP communication protocol.
 You can learn more about the creation of a data collection pipeline for ML-powered anomaly detection solutions in this article.
 This is how the data pipeline might look:

 Data transportation process